johnmosesman/time-keeper-ember/README.md

 # Time-keeper-ember

+This is an app I'm building on occasionally to track the amount of time spent each day for various categories (sleeping, reading, working out, etc.).
+I'm using it as a way to learn more about Ember, Rails, Ember Simple Auth, and Chartjs.

+This is the Ember portion of this app, the Rails side [is here.](https://github.com/johnmosesman/time-keeper)

+# Generic Ember CLI instructions

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.